 The Saitama branch of Kidzoona is in the Nissai Molly Fantasy branch in Omiya City, Saitama Prefecture, Japan.
 In my experience, toddlers and preschoolers up to the age of six enjoy this branch of Kidzoona best.
 Adults must accompany children; they are no staff supervising children in the play areas.

 Aeon Fantasy Kidzoona, Japan

 The center has a variety of toys, equipment and make-believe play areas, with dress up costumes, for children to engage in creative play.
 They used to have a dedicated area for babies, but when they made some big changes in 2015 they removed it.
 Nowadays, they occasionally have an area zoned off, but rarely during busy periods.

 There is a convenience store located within the play centre.
 The centre has a baby room with a nursing area and changing facilities, but no toilets.
 To use a toilet you must leave the play area and need to obtain a re-entry pass first.
 Further information including address, access and price is below the photos.

 The ball pool area pictured above with a pirate ship in it, which has climbing and slides, was added after this post was first written in 2014.
 It replaced a giant trampoline and some of the zorbs.
 It is now the focal point of the play centre and I dare say the favourite for a lot of young children.

 Young children will be creatively inspired by the great selection of pretend shops, restaurants and work places on offer.
-Each come with outfits for them to dress-up in.
+Moreover, each come with outfits for them to dress-up in.
 They can try, for example, a nurses outfit, a baker’s outfit, a fireman’s outfit, to name but a few.

 The post office area allows children to deliver post at a number of little post boxes within the creative play area.
 They can also collect the post from these boxes and then sort them in the “sorting office”!